hessu/aprsc/doc/INSTALLING.md

 ----------------------------------------------

 As the first step, please configure aprsc's package repository for apt.
-You'll need to figure out the name of your distribution.
+You'll need to figure out the codename of your distribution.
 The command "lsb_release -c" should provide the codename.
 Here's a list of distribution versions and their codenames: